 What are the pros and cons of on-prem data centres vs cloud?

-Data centres are generally more attractive to companies with sensitive information.
+Data Centers are generally more attractive to companies with sensitive information.
 Such companies may even have a company policy that prohibits third party access to their data.
 Cloud services, on the other hand, offer flexibility and scalability: You only pay for what you use.Going Cloud

 “Going Cloud” is not simply moving Virtual Machines to AWS, Azure or Google, or getting rid of the servers.
 It's the chance to rethink processes, to upgrade, and to streamline.